 Threaded throughout all the processes and documents were questions about the efficacy of our Spanish-only language program, especially at elementary where K-5 students have traditionally had two 30-minute blocks of instruction a week.
 The desire for student choice was a recurring theme for older students.
 We also noted a shared desire for all students to deeply and fully understand their position as powerful agents of change as global citizens.

 At my request and over the course of last summer and fall, Lori Strauss, Melissa Linehan (our recently retired assistant director of elementary), and Collette Bowers Zinn researched best practices in world language instruction.
-My colleagues’ research and review led naturally to a proposal for an integrated, transdisciplinary K-12 Global Competence and World Languages program.
+My colleagues’ research and review led naturally to a proposal for an integrated, transdisciplinary K-12 Global Citizenship and World Languages program.

 After presenting our findings with K-12 academic leaders late last fall, we shared the draft of a proposal with our K-12 Spanish colleagues in January 2016.
 Receiving a supportive response from that group, we began to host a series of focus groups for other K-12 faculty leaders, middle and upper school students, and K-12 parents.
 The process continued through the winter and spring, culminating in a decision to proceed.

 The plan, discussed and formally approved by Head’s Leadership Team (HLT) last month, includes the following: